 Everyday Myths About the Homeless – Debunked

-Over 235,000 Canadians experience homelessness on a given night.
+Close to 300,000 Canadians experience homelessness on a given night.
 For the rest of the population, the circumstances of homelessness are often misunderstood.
 It’s time we debunk the most common myths about homelessness and the people who experience it.

 Myth: Being homeless is a choice.